chgeuer/chgeuer.github.io/_posts/2011-09-27-avoid-unhealthy-webroles-in-azure-developmentfabric.md

 # 10-second summary

-In your Azure start-up code, you use the ServerManager class to modify your IIS settings.
+In your Azure Cloud Service's OnStart() start-up code, you use the ServerManager class to modify your IIS settings.
 Some of your web role instances in the development fabric don’t come up and stay ‘unhealthy’.
 This article describes a possible cure for that.

+Basically, *if* you use ServerManager in the development fabric, this post is for you.

 # Problem